antonioru/beautiful-react-diagrams/docs/drag&zoom.md

-It is possible to create big diagram and navigate into it using `isDraggable` prop.
+It is possible to create big diagram and navigate into it using `draggable` prop.
 This prop will let you to move the diagram canvas in every direction till its limits.

 ``` jsx